 Yiwu is home to one million people, a small city by Chinese standards.
 However, the city is famous across the country as a commodities center and hub for Chinese exports.
 Indeed, in 2013, over 60% of all Christmas decorations originated in Yiwu.
 As an export hub, the city has drawn in a significant Muslim refugee population, who work primarily in the business sector.
 While Yiwu is certainly not China’s most tourist-friendly town, it is the place to go if you want cheap goods straight from the source.

 Yes, Tibet requires some extra effort to travel to, but its capital, Lhasa, is worth it.
 The eastern half of the city is filled with extremely well-preserved Tibetan culture, with locals frequently engaged in the traditional act of kora, a clockwise walk around a sacred site.
-It is also the location of the Potala Palace, the home of the Dalai Lama and one of Tibet’s most iconic places.
+It is also the location of the Potala Palace, the 1,300-year-old Tibetan Buddhism heritage site and one of the region’s most iconic places.
 The rest of the city is nearly indistinguishable from any other Chinese city.
 However, with plenty of Tibetan handicrafts on sale on Barkhor Street (as well as some touristy junk to avoid) and several significant temples and monasteries, Lhasa is still a unique destination that will amaze the most worldly of tourists.